dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 Here is a list of some notable ARM ISA extensions:

-* asimd: also known as neon, provides SIMD instructions for floating-point and integer operations.
+* Advanced SIMD: also known as NEON, provides arithmetic SIMD instructions.
-* aes/sha1/sha2/sha3/sha512/crc32: provide instructions for encryption, hashing, and checksumming.
+* Cryptographic Instructions: provide instructions for encryption, hashing, and checksumming.
-* fp16/bf16: provide 16-bit half-precision and `Bfloat16` floating-point instructions.
+* FP16/BF16: provide 16-bit half-precision and `Bfloat16` floating-point instructions.
-* dotprod: support for dot product instructions for accelerating machine learning workloads.
+* UDOT/SDOT: support for dot product instructions for accelerating machine learning workloads.
-* sve: enables scalable vector length instructions.
+* SVE: enables scalable vector length instructions.
-* sme: Scalable Matrix Extension for accelerating matrix multiplication.
+* SME: Scalable Matrix Extension for accelerating matrix multiplication.

 When compiling your applications, make sure to enable the necessary compiler flags to activate required ISA extensions.
 On GCC and Clang compilers use the `-march` option.
 For example, `-march=native` will activate ISA features of your host system, i.e., on which you run the compilation.
 Or you can include a specific version of ISA, e.g., `-march=armv8.6-a`.
 On the MSVC compiler, use the `/arch` option, e.g., `/arch:AVX2`.